-At March 31, 2009, TeamStaff GS is seeking approval from the Federal government for gross profit on retroactive billing rate increases associated with certain government contracts at which it has employees staffed on contract assignments.
+At June 30, 2009, TeamStaff GS is seeking approval from the Federal government for gross profit on retroactive billing rate increases associated with certain government contracts at which it has employees staffed on contract assignments.
 These adjustments are due to changes in the contracted wage determination rates for these contract employees.
 A wage determination is the listing of wage rates and fringe benefit rates for each classification of laborers whom the Administrator of the Wage and Hour Division of the U.S. Department of Labor ("DOL") has determined to be prevailing in a given locality.
 Contractors performing services for the Federal government under certain contracts are required to pay service employees in various classes no less than the wage rates and fringe benefits found prevailing in these localities.
 An audit by the DOL at one of the facilities revealed that notification, as required by contract, was not provided to TeamStaff GS in order to effectuate the wage increases in a timely manner.
 Wages for contract employees currently on assignment have been adjusted prospectively to the prevailing rate and hourly billing rates to the DVA have been increased accordingly.
 During the fiscal year ended September 30, 2008, TeamStaff recognized nonrecurring revenues of \$10.8 million and direct costs of \$10.1 million, based on amounts that are contractually due under its arrangements with the Federal agencies.
-At March 31, 2009, the amount of the remaining accounts receivable with the DVA approximates \$9.3 million.
+At June 30, 2009, the amount of the remaining accounts receivable with the DVA approximates \$9.3 million.
+The Company has been and continues to be in discussions with representatives of the DVA regarding the matter and anticipates resolution by September 30, 2009.
 TeamStaff is currently in the process of negotiating a final amount related to gross profit on these adjustments.
 As such, there may be additional revenues recognized in future periods once the approval for such additional amounts is obtained.
-The ranges of revenue and gross profit are estimated to be between \$0.4 million and \$0.7 million.
+The ranges of additional revenue and gross profit are estimated to be between \$0.4 million and \$0.7 million.
 At present, the Company expects to collect such amounts by the end of the current fiscal year.
 Because these amounts are subject to government review, no assurances can be given that we will receive any additional billings from our government contracts or that if additional amounts are received, that the amount will be within the range specified above.